Louisville Zen Center

 Group Practice - Heart of Perfect Wisdom Zendo (HPWZ) - Tuesday and Thursday evenings

-Traditional zazen equipment – round cushions (zafus) and mats (zabutons) - as well as support cushions, kneeling benches, and chairs are available for use at this dedicated place of practice.
-View zendo pictures here.
+Bring your own meditation equipment if you wish, but traditional zazen equipment – round cushions (zafus) and mats (zabutons) - as well as support cushions, kneeling benches, and chairs are available.

 There is no charge for participating.
 Louisville Zen Center operates as much as possible on dana (or giving).
-We suggest non-members give $5 ($3 for students and seniors), but any contribution, small or large, will be much appreciated.
+We suggest non-members give $5 but any contribution, large or small, will be much appreciated.
 No one is EVER turned away for lack of payment.
-To make an ongoing commitment while supporting the mission of the Center, please consider becoming a member.
+To make an ongoing commitment while supporting the mission of the Center, please consider membership.

-Tuesday practice is 25-minute rounds of zazen with kinhin.
-Thursday practice is 35-minute rounds of zazen with kinhin.
+Tuesdays: three 25-minute rounds of zazen with kinhin; Thursdays: two and a half 30-minute rounds of zazen with kinhin.